 Reuniting in the 90s...

-Udo and Accept would reunite again for a brief period in the mid 00's for a series of live shows at various European metal festivals, but despite fans' clamoring for a new album, Udo was quoted as saying that while it had been fun revisiting the band's classic songs onstage, attempting to record new material would have been "a disaster."
+Udo and Accept would reunite again for a brief period in the mid 00's for a series of live shows at various European metal festivals, but despite fans' clamoring for a new album, Udo was quoted as saying that it had been fun revisiting the band's classic songs onstage, but attempting to record new material would have been "a disaster."
 Thus, Herr Dirkschneider officially severed ties with the band at the end of the festival run in 2005.
 However, the live shows had given Hoffmann and Baltes the itch once again, and the desire sparked by the reunion run refused to die out...

 "Protectors of Terror" (1993)

 By 2008 Wolf Hoffman and Peter Baltes were jamming some new song ideas with the intention of getting Accept back together for another go-round.
 An invitation was extended to Udo to rejoin the project, which he declined.
 Fortunately, a chance meeting with former TT Quick vocalist Mark Tornillo (thanks to a mutual friend of both Hoffman and Tornillo) led to his being announced as Accept's new vocalist in 2009.
 Most fans were skeptical at first (this writer included) but all doubts were silenced when 2010's monstrous Blood of the Nations proceeded to knock the band's fanbase flat on its ass.
 Led by the incredible leadoff single "Teutonic Terror," Blood of the Nations was an instant success and Tornillo led the re-energized Accept on a world tour where he was - ahem - accepted by the band's fanbase with open arms.
-The ecstatic response to Blood of the Nations and its equally successful follow ups Stalingrad and Blind Rage, proves that headbangers around the globe were ready to salute Accept once again with a "sign of victory!"
+The ecstatic response to Blood of the Nations and its equally successful follow ups Stalingrad and Blind Rage, proved that headbangers around the globe were ready to salute Accept with a "sign of victory" once again!

 Get Yer Balls to the Wall!